 Duplicates also pose a risk for the formation of such contradictions (e. g., if only one part of the text is changed and its duplicates remain unchanged); on the other hand, repetitions make it more difficult to read the entire requirement document, but they only inflate it unnecessarily.

-In the ReqSuite® Quality Checker, therefore, contradictions and duplicates can also be detected.
+In the ReqSuite® quality assurance, therefore, contradictions and duplicates can also be detected.
 ReqSuite® currently uses text similarity analysis algorithms.
 In the long term, however, contradictions should also be detected on a semantic basis, so that even inconsistencies in the use of different terms can be reliably detected.

 The examination of requirements is essential in order to ensure that costly rework can be prevented in the further course of the project.
 A clean requirement analysis without final validation of the results is therefore a “wasted love effort” and mostly torpedoes the goals that one wanted to set oneself through systematic requirements engineering.
 While the substantive examination of requirements can still only be carried out by stakeholders (“is this what I really want?”), all quality aspects of the documentation can be checked automatically and thus secured at an early stage.
 This significantly reduces the time and effort required for subsequent enquiries and, in particular, reworking.

-With the ReqSuite® Quality Checker, such automation is available for the first time in a commercial requirements management tool.
-As a result, users using ReqSuite® as a tool for their requirements management can immediately benefit from a variety of helpful checks.
-Other interested parties can at least check the requirements for linguistic quality using the ReqSuite® Language Checker via a web API, so that these tests can also be integrated into other tools.
+With the ReqSuite® quality assurance functionality, such automation is available for the first time in a commercial requirements management tool.
+As a result, users using ReqSuite® RM as a tool for their requirements management can immediately benefit from a variety of helpful checks.
+Other interested parties can at least check the requirements for linguistic quality using the ReqSuite® QC via a web API, so that these tests can also be integrated into other tools.